semrush/intergalactic/website/docs/components/checkbox/checkbox.md

 @## Interaction

 - Hovering over the "Checkbox and text" area changes the cursor to a pointer.
-- Clicking anywhere on the Checkbox and text area changes the state of the checkbox.
+- Clicking anywhere on the "Checkbox and text" area changes the state of the checkbox.
-- If the checkbox text contains a link or pseudo-link, clicking on the link area doesn't change the checkbox state.
+- If the text label contains a link or pseudo-link, clicking on the link area doesn't change the checkbox state.
 - When the checkbox is disabled, the text and related words should also be "disabled."
 It's recommended to include a tooltip explaining why the checkbox is disabled.

 ### States